Leading Dark Web Monitoring Services for Businesses

 Discover Threat Intelligence →

 Cybercriminals often sell stolen usernames and passwords on the dark web.
-By monitoring for the sale of your organization’s credentials, you can identify employees or customers who may have been phished or had their accounts compromised.
-You can then take steps to reset their passwords and prevent unauthorized access
+By scanning for the sale of your organization’s credentials, you can identify employees or customers who may have been phished or had their accounts compromised.
+You can then take steps to reset their passwords and prevent unauthorized access.

 Discover Threat Intelligence →

-By monitoring for mentions of your organization’s name, domain, or email addresses on dark web forums and marketplaces, you can be alerted to data breaches or leaks much sooner than you would otherwise.
+By monitoring for mentions of your organization’s name, domain, or email addresses on dark web forums and marketplaces, you can be alerted to data breaches or leaks.
 This allows you to take immediate action to contain the breach, minimize damage, and notify affected individuals.

 Discover Threat Intelligence →